 Tours are held rain or shine.
 That’s how much we love food!
 We ask you to check the weather beforehand and dress appropriately.
 And don’t worry, the tasting will occur indoors if needed as things don't taste as good soggy.

 Yes, babies and children are welcomed on our Food Tours.
 However, we ask you to use your judgment to determine if the tour is appropriate for them.
 Please take into consideration that the tour is 3.5 hours long during which time we are either walking or standing for the majority of it.
-We have designed most of the tour to go downhills, however, due to steep inclines, tiny cobblestone streets and inaccessibility of the tasting locations, the tour is not baby stroller accessible.
+We have designed most of the tour to go downhills, however, due to steep inclines, tiny cobblestone streets, and the inaccessibility of the tasting locations, the tour is not baby stroller accessible.
 We recommend using the carrier.
 Babies and small children who will not be joining the food tastings do not need a ticket.

 Yes.
 Our Custom Tours are built around particular topics you would like to see addressed.
-Our team of travel designers has the know-how you need and can put together a special itinerary tailored to your interests, needs, budget and time constraints.
+Our team of travel designers has the know-how you need and can put together a special itinerary tailored to your interests, needs, budget, and time constraints.

 A beautiful custom message greeting card;